glowfly/glowfly_station/README.md

 Before building **GlowFly** you should flash the firmware onto the Wemos D1 Mini.
 This way you are able to make sure that it is functional.
 Open the project in [Visual Studio Code](https://code.visualstudio.com/).
 The project uses [PlatformIO](https://platformio.org/platformio-ide) to develop the firmware.
 Install the PlatformIO extension into Visual Studio Code, if not already done.

-To flash the firmware onto the Wemos connect it to your PC, make sure that the **-DBUILD_GlowFly** build flag is active in the *platformio.ini* file and press the *Upload* button in the status bar.
+To flash the firmware onto the Wemos connect it to your PC and press the *Upload* button in the status bar.

 ![GlowFly - Flash](https://raw.githubusercontent.com/glowfly/glowfly_station/master/img/flash.png)

 Afterwards start the *serial monitor* and you should see some outputs like in the screenshot below.
-If you are able to see the output, the device is working and you are ready to build **GlowFly**.
+If you are able to see the output, the device is working and you are ready to build the **GlowFly Station**.

 ![GlowFly - Serial](https://raw.githubusercontent.com/glowfly/glowfly_station/master/img/serial.png)

 ### Build

 First of all, make yourself comfortable with the following schematics.
-It shows you all parts of **GlowFly** which are necessary to connect to each other.
+It shows you all parts of the *Station* which are necessary to connect to each other.
 We will use a piece of stripboard for each wire which is not directly connected to the Wemos D1 Mini.
 Mostly to provide power to each part.

 ![GlowFly - Schematics](https://raw.githubusercontent.com/glowfly/glowfly_station/master/img/GlowFly-circuit.png)